 The executive level workshop is a one-week course aimed at senior government officials to support their legal knowledge to make effective use of law for NCD prevention and improve health outcomes in their countries.

 We facilitate a range of thematic and regional workshops based on need.
 An example is a one-week workshop that explored Australia’s victory in the World Trade Organization dispute and the implications for tobacco control and public health.

 Participants are selected in coordination with World Health Organization (WHO) regional and country offices, and the Secretariat to the WHO Framework Convention on Tobacco Control.

 Contact firstname.lastname@example.org for more information.

-Since initiating our Training Programs in 2014, we have empowered government lawyers and policymakers from over 100 countries to introduce effective laws to improve health outcomes and defend them when they are challenged.
+Through various training activities since 2014, we have built capacity among government lawyers and policymakers from more than 100 countries to introduce effective laws to improve health outcomes and defend them when they are challenged.

 McCabe Centre Alumni – lawyers and policymakers who have completed our Intensive Course of three-weeks – have made huge strides in advancing law to fight cancer and other NCDs through their Priority Projects.

 At the completion of the Intensive Course, alumni commit to a Priority Project based on health needs in their country.
 Our alumni create real and lasting change across the globe, such as in: